Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/payment_distribution_engine.md

 - `performance_score` ∈ [0.0, 1.0]
 - `penalties` dynamically computed based on epoch audit logs
 - **Note:** Stake acts effectively as a license bond.
-It does not multiply rewards.
+It does not multiply payments.

 ---